edoddridge/MITgcm_funcs/readme.md

 ##To install##

-The code can be installed by downloading the code (either by downloading the repo or cloning it into a directory)
+The code runs in Python 2.7 and uses a number of dependencies that are all satisfied by the Anaconda distribution.

-Navigating to the download directory and running:
+The code can be installed by downloading the code (either by downloading the repo or cloning it into a directory), navigating to the download directory and running:

 ```
 python setup.py install